Google Translate

 Applications are open on a rolling basis.
 Review occurs in week 8 of each quarter for award the following quarter.
 Awards made Fall-Spring.
 Email recovery@calpoly.edu for more information.

 Named in honor of Davis Henegar, a student at Cal Poly who fought tirelessly to reduce the stigma associated with substance misuse and offer a space for all students to seek and find recovery support.
-And thanks to the amazing generosity of the Henegar family and the innumerable people affected by Davis’ s short but amazing life, Mustangs for Recovery is able to offer a grant for students in recovery, matriculating at Cal Poly.
+Thanks to the amazing generosity of the Henegar family and the innumerable people affected by Davis’s short but amazing life, Mustangs for Recovery is able to offer a grant for students in recovery, matriculating at Cal Poly.
 Funds are distributed quarterly and require that students who apply have a minimum of three months continued recovery from all identified substance addiction.
 Learn more about the grant application.

 Davis Henegar Profile Picture